jeremygold/Halftoner/README.md

 # Python Hex-grid Halftoner
-I couldn't find Python halftoner that worked on a hexagonal grid pattern (there are several that work on an orthogonal grid), so I wrote my own.
+I couldn't find a Python halftoner that worked on a hexagonal grid pattern (there are several that work on an orthogonal grid), so I wrote my own.

 The code uses [OpenCV](https://opencv.org/) to do the heavy lifting.
 I used https://hub.docker.com/r/yoanlin/opencv-python3

 Image output formats include anything OpenCV supports (e.g. JPG, PNG), plus SVG.

 Works best on contrasty, black-and-white images.
-To re-colour dots/background, it's probably easier to post-process the SVG (e.g. in Inkscape), rather then mod the code.
+To re-colour dots/background, it's probably easier to post-process the SVG (e.g. in [Inkscape](https://inkscape.org/)), rather then mod the code.
 YMMV.

 <pre>
 usage: halftoner.py [-h] -i INPUT -o OUTPUT [-r RADIUS] [-t THRESHOLD]